sellersindustry/SherpaJS/README.md

 > [!IMPORTANT]
 > This project is in early development, so it is possible for you to run into issues.
 If you run into any issues please just create a new issue and link your code.
 Feel free to debug or update the code!
 >
-> - If you have an issue, [let us know](https://github.com/sellersindustry/SherpaJS/issues).
-Could help us build a better linter.
+> - If you have an issue, [let us know](https://github.com/sellersindustry/SherpaJS/issues), even if you fix it.
+It could help us build a better linter.
 > - If the documentation is confusing some place, [ask](https://github.com/sellersindustry/SherpaJS/issues).
 Also feel free to make a pull request with the updates.
 > - Have a suggested change or feature?
 [Submit a Ticket](https://github.com/sellersindustry/SherpaJS/issues)
 > - Need a module that isn't built?
 Please help us build the SherpaJS Community and built it following our [build guide](#create-a-module), then [submit your module to the community](https://github.com/sellersindustry/SherpaJS/issues).